Ujjwal5705/Automate_boring_stuff/README.md

-# Automate the Boring Stuff — Django Project with Celery & Redis
+# Automate the Boring Stuff

 This guide explains how to set up a Django project called **Automate the Boring Stuff** on **macOS**, **Ubuntu**, and **Windows**, including virtual environments, database migrations, and async CSV import/export using Celery and Redis.